 Then we called everyone back into the meeting room and displayed all the submissions on the screen.

 3. Review and celebrate all the stories together

 With everyone in the room, we asked our colleagues to upvote the stories in Slido they’d most like to hear more about.

-It was the most powerful moment of the day: seeing some of our team members taking the stage and admitting their weaknesses or learnings in front of everyone.
+It was the most powerful moment of the day: Seeing some of our team members taking the stage and admitting their weaknesses or learnings in front of everyone.
 It reminded us that no one is perfect and that we shouldn’t be afraid to talk about our failures.

-The final activity for the day was to activate the feedback survey in Slido to find out the team’s perceptions on the session.
+The final activity for the day was to activate the feedback survey in Slido to find out the team’s perceptions of the session.
 Here are just some of the thoughts our colleagues shared with us: